kaushalvivek/vivekkaushal.com/source/_posts/tf-serving-nginx.md

 <!-- more -->

 This is a mini-project I worked upon a few months ago, but never got around to writing about.
-TF serving is used to serve Tensorflow models for inferencing.
+TF serving is used to serve Tensorflow models for inference.
 It provides a REST/gRPC API that can be used to send inference requests and get results from one's ML model.
 You can read more about TFServing here:

 - [https://www.tensorflow.org/tfx/guide/serving](https://www.tensorflow.org/tfx/guide/serving)
 - [https://github.com/tensorflow/serving](https://github.com/tensorflow/serving)